wimlds/berlin-ds-lab/timeline.md

-*please note that the following days of thew week and time of days are an example.
+*Please note that the following days of the week and time of days are an example.
 We have some flexibility and will agree on the exact times with the group*

 Weekly Topic | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday
 -------|-------|---------|-----------|----------|--------|----------|--------